This massive security flaw has the internet freaked out - NewsBreak

 The top U.S. cybersecurity defense official, Jen Easterly, deemed the flaw “one of the most serious I’ve seen in my entire career, if not the most serious” in a call Monday with state and local officials and partners in the private sector.
 Publicly disclosed last Thursday, it’s catnip for cybercriminals and digital spies because it allows easy, password-free entry.

 The Cybersecurity and Infrastructure Security Agency, or CISA, which Easterly runs, stood up a resource page Tuesday to help erase a flaw it says is present in hundreds of millions of devices.
-Other heavily computerized countries were taking it just as seriously, with Germany activating its national IT crisis center.Teenager shot dead in Pharr, police searching for 16-year-old suspect
+Other heavily computerized countries were taking it just as seriously, with Germany activating its national IT crisis center.4 arrested in Nashville murder-for-hire plot

-A wide swath of critical industries, including electric power, water, food and beverage, manufacturing, and transportation, were exposed, said Dragos, a leading industrial control cybersecurity firm.
-“I think we won’t see a single major software vendor in the world — at least on the industrial side — not have a problem with this,” said Sergio Caltagirone, the company’s vice president of threat intelligence.

 Eric Goldstein, who heads CISA’s cybersecurity division, said Washington was leading a global response.
 He said no federal agencies were known to have been compromised.
 But these are early days.